cyschneck/centerline-width/README.md

 python -m pytest
 ```
 ## Beta :test_tube: Features

-Future development will be part of the upcoming parent package [nyami](https://github.com/cyschneck/nyami):

 These features are not included in pip install because they are still experimental and being tested/debugged.
 For more information and getting them up and running, contact cyschneck@gmail.com or ugschneck@gmail.com or post a question as a [Github Issue](https://github.com/cyschneck/centerline-width/issues)